A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: The dark sector and its interactions with the SM

 \subsection{Particle spectrum of the model}

 The model contains new scalar, fermion and vector states.
-The scalar and fermion ones can mix with SM objects, potentially affecting observables primarily sensitive to the SM itself.
+The scalar and fermion ones can mix with SM objects, while the vectors undergo kinetic and mass mixing in the broken EW and dark phases, potentially affecting observables primarily sensitive to the SM itself.
 In this section, the structure of each particle sector is thus carefully described.